Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - post-mortems, event management & establishing new processes: cf. [PostMortems101] & [Event Management]
 Learning is the goal during post-mortems + questiosn examples : [InfiniteHows]
 - use a chatbot for real time alerts

+## Deployments
+From __fle__ @ AFPY barcamp, Ansible is a good compromise between Fabric, Salt & Puppet: simple & configurable enough + not to "dev-oriented"

 ## Documentation:
 - Tenets: